phlalx/kvs/README.md

 # Key-Value store

-This aims to be a RPC-based key-value store.
+This aims to be an RPC-based key-value store.